 November 20, 2000 – Ongoing NAVLE

 2.)
-Have practiced at least three (3) of the five (5) years immediately preceding filing the application OR either retake the national exam and be in good standing.
+Have practiced at least three (3) of the five (5) years immediately preceding filing the application OR either retake the national exam.

 3.)
-Not have any disciplinary proceeding or unresolved complaint pending against them at the time a license is to be issued by this State.
+Be in good standing: no disciplinary proceeding or unresolved complaint pending against you at the time a license is to be issued by this State.

 NC Veterinary State Exam Application with 2015 test dates SAMPLE EXAM QUESTIONS